zac7777/Entropy/Entropy/Sets/Weapons/Gloves.md

 ---

-*Uppercut:* 2 AP, Melee Range, 3d4 + ( Power * 2 ) bludgeoning damage, this move has +20 critical if you have already hit the target with this weapon this turn, on critical hit target gets -3 EP
+*Uppercut:* 2 AP, Melee Range, 3d2 + Power * 2 bludgeoning damage, this move has +20 critical if you have already hit the target with this weapon this turn but this bonus can only be applied once, on critical hit target gets -3 EP

 Proficiency requirement: 2